 - Species of Conservation Concern (SCC) are difficult to find and may be difficult to identify, thus species described in this report do not comprise an exhaustive list.
-It is almost certain that additional SCCs are present. - This report is based on the project description received from the client and assumes that the proposed development will be contained to the previously disturb western portion of the project area. - This assessment does not include invertebrates (insects) that form part of the animal sensitivity theme in the DFFE Screening Report. - Sampling could only be carried out at one stage in the annual or seasonal cycle.
+It is almost certain that additional SCCs are present. - This report is based on the project description received from the client and assumes that the proposed residential development (with the exception of the proposed security fence) will be restricted to the previously disturb western portion of the project area. - This assessment does not include invertebrates (insects) that form part of the animal sensitivity theme in the DFFE Screening Report. - Sampling could only be carried out at one stage in the annual or seasonal cycle.
 The survey was conducted in June 2023 (Winter).
 Despite the timing of the site visit, the information gathered was sufficient to determine the Site Ecological Importance (SEI) of the project area.

-Figure 1.1: Locality map of the proposed residential estate.
+Figure 1.1: Locality map of the project area (indicated in red).